MicrosoftDocs/microsoft-salescopilot-docs/articles/step-up-license.md

   - ai-seo-date:05/17/2024
 ---

-# Buy step-up license for Copilot for Sales
+# Understanding the Copilot for Sales step-up license

-This article guides you through the process of assigning Microsoft Copilot for Sales step-up licenses to your existing Copilot for Microsoft 365 licenses so that you get sales-related insights.

 The Copilot for Sales step-up license enables you to upgrade from the Copilot for Microsoft 365 license to the Copilot for Sales license that offers sales related insights and capabilities.

 The step-up license is a fractional license, and not a standalone license, hence it requires a Copilot for Microsoft 365 license when added into the tenant.

+This article guides you through the process of assigning Microsoft Copilot for Sales step-up licenses to your existing Copilot for Microsoft 365 licenses.

 > [!IMPORTANT]
 > A step-up license automatically upgrades the prerequisite license to the full license.
 This means that the Copilot for Sales step-up license automatically upgrades the Copilot for Microsoft 365 license to a Copilot for Sales license, thereby reducing the number of available Copilot for Microsoft 365 licenses in the tenant.